giulianopz/cv/index.md

 ## Awards

 `2020`
-__Linux Foundation Training (LiFT) ScholarshipLinux Foundation Training (LiFT) Scholarship__
+__Linux Foundation Training (LiFT) Scholarship__

-- I was awarded a [LiFT](https://www.linuxfoundation.org/about/lift-scholarships scholarship providing free training and one certification exam offered by The Linux Foundation.
+- I was awarded a [LiFT](https://www.linuxfoundation.org/about/lift-scholarships) scholarship providing free training and one certification exam offered by The Linux Foundation.
 - I took the LFS201 course to prepare me for the LFCS exam.
 You can find my study notes [here](https://github.com/giulianopz/lfcs).